-When assessing the environmental impact of solid wastes, total tonnage of cadmium contained in the wastes is not a good index of the availability of cadmium for mobilization and transport in the environment.
+When assessing the environmental impact of solid wastes, the total tonnage of cadmium contained in the wastes is not a good index of the availability of cadmium for mobilization and transport within the environment.
 Cadmium in plastics, for example, is tightly bound in the plastic matrix and its availability is relatively low (Bromley et al., 1983; Raede and Dornemann, 1981).
-In contrast, cadmium in surface coatings (Carter, 1977) and Ni-Cd batteries (Bromley et al., 1983) are susceptible to corrosion and leaching.
-Stigliani and Anderberg (1992a) have estimated the maximum availability of cadmium in the wastes1, indicated in the figures as an annual average by the numbers in brackets under the numbers for total cadmium landfilled.
+In contrast, cadmium in surface coatings (Carter, 1977) and Ni-Cd batteries (Bromley et al., 1983) is susceptible to corrosion and leaching.
+Stigliani and Anderberg (1993) have estimated the maximum availability of cadmium in total solid wastes, indicated in the Figures 5a and 5b as annual averages by the numbers in brackets under the numbers for the total amount of landfilled cadmium.
+[Maximum availability is an operational parameter for estimating the mobility of cadmium in the environment under extreme environmental conditions, namely, a pH of 4 and a liquid-to-solid ratio of 100.
+It represents the maximum mobility over a 30 to 50 year period.
+The value of the availability in a particular kind of waste can be measured in the laboratory as described in van der Sloot (1991).]
 Their estimates show that for 1970 the availability was 14 tons per year out of a total of 790 tons, and in 1988 it was 6 tons per year out of 382 tons.
-Thus, less than 2% per year of the total cadmium landfilled is available for transport in the environment.
-On the other hand, the availability of cadmium in the wastes may continue to pose a problem for several decades into the future, considering that the total availability over a 30 year period is calculated to be about 410 tons for wastes deposited in 1970 and 180 tons for wastes deposited in 1988.
+Thus, less than 2% per year of the total cadmium which is landfilled is available for transport within the environment.
+On the other hand, the availability of cadmium in wastes may continue to pose a problem for several decades into the future, considering that the total availability over a 30-year period is calculated to be about 410 tons for wastes deposited in 1970 and 180 tons for wastes deposited in 1988.